-9. The person driving or in charge of a motor-car on the said road shall, if during the period between sunset and one hour before sunrise or whenever it is dark any person driving, riding, or having charge of a vehicle or cattle signals to the motor by waving a lamp up and down, proceed with the motor cautiously; and he shall, if during the same period any person as circular by waving a lamp to the period any control of the same period and control of the same period any control of the same period and control of the same p such person so signals by waving a lamp from side to side, bring the motor-car to a standatill and keep it stationary, and if necessary shall stop the engine, for so long as may be necessary to enable such person, together with such vehicle or cattle, to pass the motor-car safely.
+9. The person driving or in charge of a motor-car on the said road shall, if during the period between sunset and one hour before sunrise or whenever it is dark any person driving, riding, or having charge of a vehicle or cattle signals to the motor by waving a lamp up and down, proceed with the motor cautiously; and he shall, if during the same period any such person so signals by waving a lamp from side to side, bring the motor-car to a standstill and keep it stationary, and if necessary shall stop the engine, for so long as may be necessary to enable such person, together with such vehicle or cattle, to pass the motor-car safely.

-10. The driver, rider, or person in charge of a motor-car on the said road shall when meeting any rehigle or cattle keep.

-the said road shall, when meeting any vehicle or cattle, keep to the left or near side of the said road; and when overtaking any vehicle or cattle shall pass when practicable on the right or off side of the said road.
+10. The driver, rider, or person in charge of a motor-car on the said road shall, when meeting any vehicle or cattle keep to the left or near side of the said road; and when overtaking any vehicle or cattle shall pass when practicable overtaking any vehicle or cattle shall pass when practicable overtaking any venicle of cattle shall pass when place-cane on the right or off side of the said road.